tldr-pages/tldr/pages/common/adb-reboot.md

 # adb reboot

-> Android Debug Bridge Install: reboot an Android emulator instance or connected Android devices.
+> Reboot a connected Android device or emulator.
 > More information: <https://manned.org/adb>.

 - Reboot the device normally: